 We are an impatient creature.
 We are beset and bedeviled by urges and wants.
 We want things now!
 Comfort and satisfaction are our most immediate desires.
 Wasn’t this the truth about our natures the very dynamic that facilitated Jacob’s “stealing” the birthright from Esau?
 He tricked him when he was hungry, when his urges drove him to the “bargaining table”.
 Isn’t that our understanding?
 If so, Jacob’s ruse raises a troubling question, why would he take what seems to be such unfair advantage of his brother?

-Ifureally so hungry, perhaps even then tricked him?
-Doesn’t make clear that a man cannot be ?
+If Esau was really so hungry, perhaps even starving, then how could Jacob have tricked him?
+Doesn’t Jewish law make clear that a man cannot be bound by agreements made under the threat death?

 Jacob, we learn from the rabbis, first gave his brother bread, thereby relieving the true desperation of Esau’s hunger.
 And it was only then that he gave him the stew which, by accepting, Esau, sealed the deal.